 Keyword tracking is one of the most underrated SEO strategies.

-As a result, the majority of the SEOs and Marketers simply ignore it.
+As a result, most of the SEOs and Marketers simply ignore it.

 However, tracking keyword rankings can significantly contribute to your SEO efforts and increase organic visits to your website.

 To accomplish this task, you can use a keyword tracking tool such as SERPWatcher.

-With the help of this tool, you can track keywords a website is ranking for and analyze performance metrics so that you can put in the necessary effort to optimize SEO strategy.
+With the help of this tool, you can track keywords a website is ranking for and analyze performance metrics so that you can put in the necessary effort to optimize your SEO strategy.